mhaulrich/vectordb/README.md

 ## How to run

-Use the `up.sh` shell script.
-This creates an environment variable with your current directory, builds the docker-compose project and runs it.
+Shell scripts are provided for starting the service in either debug mode or production mode.
+The scripts creates an environment variable with your current directory, builds the docker-compose project and runs it with the appropriate settings.

+Use `up.sh` for DEBUG mode.
+This mounts the app-folder to the docker image and uses Flask webserver in development mode, allowing you to do live edits in the code, that are synced to the running webservice.

+Use `up_production.sh` for PRODUCTION mode.
+This uses a high performance Gunicorn server for webserving.
+The production yaml file may be modified to use different locations for database storage and expose a different port for web.

 ## UnitTest the project